21. What treatments are currently available?

 Reducing Damage to Mitochondria

-Antioxidants can prevent damage to mitochondria by neutralizing highly charged molecules called ‘free radicles’ in the cell.
+Antioxidants can prevent damage to mitochondria by neutralising highly charged molecules called ‘free radicals’ in the cell.

 Coenzyme Q10 (CoQ10, Ubiqinone)